 3. Switchback Brewery

 What better way to unwind after a long day on the bike than with a nice cold draught?
 Head south on the bike path from Local Motion and park your bike at the Switchback Taproom and Brewery!
-Locally brewed, this taproom and brewery offers a variety of beers on tap as well as a few snacks to tide you over until dinner time.
+Locally brewed, this taproom and brewery offer a variety of beers on tap as well as a few snacks to tide you over until dinner time.
 Before enjoying your beer, make sure to reserve a Saturday tour of the brewery to see how Switchback's renowned beer is made.
 All in all, Switchback is a great place to kick back and relax with an après-ride brew and a good vibe.